omowunmiafusat081-svg/BUILDERSHAUL_SALES_DASHBOARD/README.md

 # BUILDERSHAUL_SALES_DASHBOARD
-A real-time Excel dashboard that contains Sales analytics  designed to analyze the operational and financial performance of **BuildersHaul Logistics**.
+A real-time Excel dashboard that contains Sales analytics  designed to analyze the operational and financial performance of BuildersHaul Logistics.
 The dashboard provides insights into revenue trends, sales performance, customer behavior, payment methods, and regional performance.

 ---

 ##  Project Overview
-This project presents a comprehensive data analysis dashboard for **BuildersHaul Logistics**, focusing on revenue performance, sales trends, customer behavior, payment methods, marketing effectiveness, and regional distribution.
+This project presents a comprehensive data analysis dashboard for BuildersHaul Logistics, focusing on revenue performance, sales trends, customer behavior, payment methods, marketing effectiveness, and regional distribution.

-The analysis was carried out using **Microsoft Excel**, with cleaned and transformed data visualized through an interactive dashboard.
+The analysis was carried out using Microsoft Excel, with cleaned and transformed data visualized through an interactive dashboard.